ACMESDS/flex/README.md

 	CLIQUES		cliques formed between tables and users HEALTH		system health

+Totem's SQL module also provides a means to encapsulate its underlying (default MySQL-Cluster) database into database-agnostic JS datasets as explained in the Usage notes.

+## Installation

+Download and unzip into your project/sql folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
+Typically, you will want to:

+	ln -s project/config/debe.sh config.sh
+	ln -s project/config/maint.sh maint.sh
+	ln -s project/config/certs certs

+to override the defaults.

+## Usage

-This SQL module also provides a means to encapsulate its underlying (default MySQL) database table into a database agnostic JS dataset using the following mechanisim:
+This SQL module provides a means to encapsulate its underlying (default MySQL-Cluster) database database-agnostic JS-datasets using the following mechanisim:

-	var ds = SQL.DSVAR(sql, { ATTRIBUTE: VALUE, ... })
+	var ds = SQL.DSVAR(sql, { KEY: VALUE, ... })

-where its ATTRIBUTEs are:
+where its KEY attributes are:

 	table: 	"DB.TABLE" || "TABLE"
 	where: 	[ FIELD, VALUE ] | [ FIELD, MIN, MAX ] | {FIELD:VALUE, CLAUSE:null, FIELD:[MIN,MAX], ...} | "CLAUSE"